Corvus-Industries/raspberry-pi/README.md

 **Run install.sh to install all scripts.**

-Installation process for all scripts is the same:
+Installation process for all individual scripts is the same:

 1. Download the script (e.g.: using wget)
 2. Give run permissions to the script (`chmod +x SCRIPT_NAME`)